 Resilience is the ability to bounce back from difficulties and achieve results despite obstacles.
 You shouldn’t underestimate the pressure of working in the NHS: the work you do is highly scrutinised and makes a difference to people’s lives.
 Rob says that a lot of pressure can also come from your own desire to succeed: ‘On the scheme you’ll be working with a bunch of talented people and you will also be constantly learning and developing your skills – you might not do everything perfectly first time.
 The best graduates are spurred on by this, but are also able to put things into perspective and remain calm.’

 An initial test of whether you have the confidence and resilience is your reaction to the fact that the NHS regularly receives over 15,000 applications for its schemes each year.
 Does this intimidate you?

 But your resilience is most obviously assessed during the assessment day, which will include a variety of tasks and being given a considerable amount of data to absorb.
-It is known to be a challenging day that takes a lot of energy – and one of the hardest elements is that you will be expected to manage your time yourself, deciding on the order on which you want to complete tthe tasks yourself rather than being told by recruiters what to do when.
+It is known to be a challenging day that takes a lot of energy – and one of the hardest elements is that you will be expected to manage your own time on the day.

 ‘Resilience and confidence can be found through practising techniques that help you approach a situation calmly and rationally,’ says Rob.
 ‘If your first reaction to being asked to perform in a role-play is to be terrified, for example, you need to create a mindset that allows you to see it as an opportunity to showcase yourself.’